NuGet/PoliteCaptcha/README.md

 _A live demo of PoliteCaptcha is available at [http://politecaptcha.apphb.com](http://politecaptcha.apphb.com)._

+# Open Source Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Installing PoliteCaptcha

 Install PoliteCaptcha via NuGet: `Install-Package PoliteCaptcha`.
 If you cannot use NuGet for some reason, you can build the source yourself by cloning this repository, then running the `Build-Solution.ps1` script in the repo's root, and then getting the PoliteCaptcha.dll from the _build folder.